Electoral Services – Privacy Notice

-The Electoral Registration Officer and Returning Officer is Sandra Lamb.
+The Electoral Registration Officer is James McLaughlin and the Returning Officer is Paul Wilson.
 Derbyshire Dales District Council, Town Hall, Bank Road, Matlock, Derbyshire, DE4 3NN.

-The Electoral Registration Officer and Returning Officer is registered with the Information Commissioner’s Office (ICO) as a separate data controller to the Council.
+The Electoral Registration Officer and the Returning Officer are registered with the Information Commissioner’s Office (ICO) as a separate data controller to the Council.
 Registration reference Z6504224.